 Bake the logs for about 35 minutes.

-Let cool slightly, then slice on the diagonal about 3/4-inches wide.
+Let cool slightly, then slice on the diagonal about 3/4-inches wide and turn the biscotti on their sides.

-Turn the biscotti on their sides and place back in the oven for 10 minutes to crisp up.
+Place back in the oven for 10 minutes to crisp up.
+Let cool a bit, then serve with coffee, tea or milk.

 Double Chocolate Biscotti